deepaliattavar/Fleet-Safety-Risk-Analysis/README.md

 # Fleet-Safety-Risk-Analysis
-This project analyzes large-scale truck telematics data to identify high-risk drivers, unsafe vehicle patterns, and geographic accident hotspots.
-The goal is to support data-driven decisions that improve fleet safety and reduce operational risk.
+his project analyzes large-scale truck telematics data to identify high-risk drivers, unsafe vehicle patterns, and geographic accident hotspots.
+The objective is to turn raw fleet data into actionable safety insights that help reduce risk and improve operational decision-making.

-🔍 Problem Statement
+❓ Problem Statement

-Commercial trucking fleets generate massive amounts of sensor and location data.
-The challenge is to determine:
+Commercial trucking fleets generate massive volumes of sensor and GPS data.
+The challenge is to answer key safety questions:

-Which drivers exceed a critical risk threshold
+Which drivers exceed a critical safety risk threshold?

-What unsafe behaviors are most common
+What unsafe driving behaviors are most common?

-Whether certain truck models contribute to higher risk Where geographic risk hotspots exist
+Do certain truck models contribute disproportionately to safety risk?

+Where are the geographic hotspots with the highest concentration of incidents?

 🛠 Tech Stack
+Tool	Purpose
-Hadoop (HDFS) – Distributed storage for large-scale telematics data Hive – SQL-based querying on big data
+Hadoop (HDFS)	Distributed storage for large-scale telematics data Hive	SQL-based querying and data processing on Hadoop Tableau	Interactive dashboards and visualization
-Tableau – Data visualization and dashboarding

 📊 Key Analysis
+🚦 Driver Risk Assessment

-Identified high-risk drivers (risk ≥ 7.0) and analyzed dominant unsafe behaviors such as unsafe following distance, overspeeding, and lane departures
+Identified high-risk drivers (risk factor ≥ 7.0)

-Discovered that risk is model-specific, not just mileage-based, highlighting certain truck models with elevated safety events Conducted geospatial risk analysis, revealing accident hotspots concentrated in specific cities and highway corridors Demonstrated that risk does not decrease with driver experience, emphasizing the need for behavior-based interventions
+Analyzed dominant unsafe behaviors such as:

+Unsafe following distance

+Overspeeding

+Lane departures

+Found that risk does not decrease with experience, emphasizing behavior-focused safety programs

+🚚 Vehicle Model Risk

+Determined that risk is model-specific, not purely mileage-based

+Highlighted certain truck models with elevated safety event rates

+Suggested targeted maintenance and inspections for high-risk models

+🌎 Geographic Risk Analysis

+Performed geospatial analysis to locate accident hotspots

+Identified high-risk cities and major freight corridors with concentrated incidents

+Showed that a small number of locations account for a large share of safety events

 💡 Recommendations

-Implement targeted retraining programs for high-risk drivers Introduce behavior-specific coaching instead of one-size-fits-all training Increase preventive maintenance for high-risk truck models Deploy geo-fenced alerts and route optimization in identified high-risk locations
+Implement targeted retraining for drivers exceeding risk thresholds

+Use behavior-specific coaching instead of one-size-fits-all training

+Increase preventive maintenance frequency for high-risk truck models

+Deploy geo-fenced safety alerts and adjust routes in high-risk areas

-📈 Outcome
+📈 Impact

-This project shows how big data tools can transform raw fleet telematics into actionable safety strategies, helping reduce dangerous events and improve overall transportation safety.
+This project demonstrates how big data technologies can transform fleet telematics into practical safety strategies.
+The approach helps organizations:

+✔ Reduce dangerous driving events
+✔ Prioritize high-impact safety interventions
+✔ Optimize fleet operations using data-driven insights